MarkusP1/Critical-Mass-CC/README.md

 ## Focus
 If I was given the time and resources, I would focus on learning as much as I could about the entire design and client-iteraction process.
 I'm very interested in how a design is born and all the aspects of development that go into it.
-If I am able to
+Building up my understanding of the tools/techniques that are involved would hopefully open up more opportunities for learning and growth as well as the ability to take on more responsibilty.